KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_2_pep8_specifics.md

 e.g. in Pycharm by selecting `View`>`Active Editor`>`Show whitespace`.

 #### Naming conventions
 The main thing to think about when naming a variable or a function is whether the name is useful to you.
-Many of the example functions in this tutorial have terrible names, it is better to use a descriptive name than x, y, my_var, my_function, function1 etc.
+Many of the example functions in this tutorial have terrible names, it is better to use a descriptive name than `x`, `y`, `my_var`, `function1` etc.

 There are various conventions used for naming variables and functions.
 * `lowercase`